 Sally put the letter down, unfolded her legs and made a pit stop to the kitchen.
 Instead of refilling the glass she grabbed the bottle and brought it back with her.
 Habit made her check her phone.
 Two texts from Simon.
 She stopped, thought about answering but then looked back at the letters and changed her mind.
 Instead she switched off the phone and threw it in her bag.
 She didn’t have the energy to deal with Simon tonight.
 She sat back on the sofa and picked up the second envelope.

 What happened, I waited under the clock at the station.
 Why didn’t you come?

 .I watched for your train, and the next.
-I waited under the clock for 3 hours before I realised you were not coming.
+I waited under the clock for 3 hours.
 Why Julia?
 Why let me hope, and then take it away as you did before?
 I explained my search was for answers, not recriminations.
-I have no wish to cause you pain but I fear my own sanity relies on your honesty……………….”
+I have no wish to cause you pain, but I fear my own sanity relies on your honesty……………….”

 If Julia was his mother, why didn’t she go, how could she leave him standing there, waiting?
 Three hours watching trains come in, then go out, people rushing past, never stopping.
 The first letter was so formal, but this one seemed more personal, there was pain in his words, she could feel it.
 Although they were strangers Sally felt strangely drawn to their story.
 She sat back, closing her eyes, picturing the woman who never arrived.

 The deafening sound of the roof collapsing drowned out the screams from the others in the shelter.
 A ball of fire whooshed upwards as concrete and tiles rained down on the crowd.
 Nineteen year old Julia Melling, knelt against the wall, her eyes tightly shut and her hands pressed against her ears.
 The noise was painful.